We're Your Chimney and Fireplace Partner!

 Durham fireplace repair

 Fireplace Repair?
-For Safety’s Sake, You Might Need a Fireplace Replacement
+For Safety’s Sake, You Might Require a Fireplace Replacement

-Often, though, conditions demand a total fireplace replacement.
+Often, though, conditions merit a total fireplace replacement.
 A box with rust is automatically verified as unsafe.
 If a fan stops functioning, replacement is not a choice.
 A degraded refractory panel must be replaced.

 Schedule a fireplace or chimney inspection with Butler Chimneys for your home near Durham, WI